Run notebooks and analyze data

 Click any icon that corresponds to a chart type and the new chart will be plotted.
 For example, click to add a new scatter chart.

-Scroll down the chart settings to configure the newly added chart.
-Drag the variables you want to plot to the specific field:
+Drag the columns you want to plot to the specific field:

 Click to save the generated graphical output in the .png format.